In three seasons, Transformers: Prime proved itself to be one of the darkest incarnations of Transformers.

-Megatron keeps proving himself to be terrifying.
-First by stealing a right arm of a deceased Prime, having Knockout Graft it onto him without anesthesia, then using Dark Energon to forge the Dark Star Saber, using it to easily defeat Arcee and Smokescreen.
+- Megatron keeps proving himself to be terrifying.
+First by stealing the right arm of a deceased Prime, having Knockout graft it onto him without anesthesia, then using Dark Energon to forge the Dark Star Saber, using it to easily defeat Arcee and Smokescreen.
 And when he fights Optimus, he breaks the Star Saber.
 When Optimus and Smokescreen escape, he laughs manically, stating that with the Dark Star Saber, he'll tear the world apart.

 Knock Out: Made you squirm.

-The montage of previous beatings really drives home what a dysfunctional pair they are.
+- The montage of previous beatings from Season 1 and season 2 really shows Srarscream what a Jerkass Woobie he is.
 Put 'em all together back-to-back and they're downright uncomfortable to watch.

 "They can run, but they can never again run home."